 When you have conducted a basic analysis of the assignment, it is time to draw up a plan for the continuing work.
 A suitable starting point is to produce an outline of the text.
 Perhaps you already have one or more free writing texts about what you want to write about?
 Use these!

 Are you finding it difficult to get started?
 Are you getting stuck in the details of the text?
-Here are some tips on avoiding writer’s block: Strategies for Overcoming Writer’s Block.
+Here are some tips on avoiding writer’s block: Symptoms and Cures for Writer’s Block.

 Produce a rough outline